Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 <img src="../_static/media/11.network_configuration/section_1/image20.png" style="width:200px" class="common_img" />

 (12) To connect using VNC, enter the new IP address in the search bar, and click on the connection icon that appears.
-Log in with the username “pi” and password “raspberry”, then click“OK”to access the system desktop.
-(For the Pi5 version, the username is the same as the 4B version, but the password is **“raspberrypi”**.)
+Log in with the username "pi" and password "raspberry", then click"OK"to access the system desktop.
+(For the Pi5 version, the username is the same as the 4B version, but the password is **"raspberrypi"**.)

 <img class="common_img" src="../_static/media/11.network_configuration/section_1/image21.png" style="width:500px" />